7 Proven Ways to Defeat Silo Mentality at the Workplace

 3 Early Signs of Silo Mentality in Business

 Silos often form unintentionally.
-When an organization is growing, it’s natural that individual employees focus on improving their processes and skillsets.
-However, these processes can be incompatible with other departments – which leads to silo thinking.
+When an organization grows, it’s natural that individual employees focus on improving their processes and skillsets.
+However, these processes can be incompatible with other departments, leading to silo thinking.

 Research indicates as many as 40% of employees believe different departments in their company have a separate agenda, and just 29% claim reaching their customers is a truly collaborative process between all teams in the business.